mohsinalimat/ContainerScrollViewController/README.md

 An explanation of [how ContainerScrollViewController works](#how-it-works) is provided below.

-Most importantly, ContainerScrollViewController takes care of [several tricky edge cases](#special-cases-handled) involving the keyboard and device orientation changes.
+Most importantly, ContainerScrollViewController takes care of [several tricky edge cases](#special-cases-handled) involving the keyboard as well as device orientation changes.

 ## Installation